 Benedict Cumberbatch is on thunderous form in first trailer for Jungle Book film Mowgli

-Andy Serkis's movie is one of two upcoming big-screen adaptations of the Rudyard Kipling classic
+Andy Serkis's movie is the second of two big-screen adaptations of the Rudyard Kipling classic

 Building on his mountain-shaking performance as The Hobbit’s dragon Smaug, Benedict Cumberbatch voices another animated character, the man-eating tiger Shere Khan, in new Jungle Book adaptation Mowgli.